needsglasses/easigrow/src/description.md

-crack in a finite plate in tension' by Newman and Raju [-b seft-newman84] and calculate the crack size by summing up the growth increment for each rainflow cycle [--cycle_method rainflow] using the Walker da/dN equation with default material parameters [-m walker:default].
+crack in a finite plate in tension' by Newman and Raju [-b seft-newman84] and calculate the crack size by summing up the growth increment for each rainflow cycle [--cycle_method rainflow] using the Walker da/dN equation with default material parameters [-d walker:default].
 Starting at an initial crack size 10 um [-a 10e-6] grow the crack until a final size 5 mm [-e 5e-3], writing out the variables 'block' and 'a' [-o block,a] every 10 blocks [-n 10].